melih-unsal/DemoGPT/README.md

 Welcome to DemoGPT, a ground-breaking open-source initiative aimed at optimizing and democratizing the development of Large Language Model (LLM) based applications.

-At the heart of DemoGPT lies the potent GPT-3.5-turbo, which enables the auto-generation of LangChain code.
+At the heart of DemoGPT lies the potent GPT-3.5-turbo & Llama 2, which enables the auto-generation of LangChain code.
 This process is fueled by a unique self-refining strategy that seamlessly blends document understanding from the LangChain documentation tree with user prompts.
 The outcome is a piece of code that doesn't just work, but is inherently robust, adhering to best coding practices while maintaining a deep-rooted alignment with the LangChain library.

 The LangChain code, once generated, is not a final product but an intermediate stage.
 The code is further transformed into a user-friendly Streamlit application, adding an interactive layer to the logic produced.